baurine/gitlab-time-report/README.md

    ![](./art/extension-3.png)

-4. it will automatically work in the issue or merge request page
+2. It will automatically work in the issue or merge request page

    ![](./art/issue-report.gif)